 Adding more of these foods into your diet could help support organ health and trim your body mass.

 Most of the foods recommended are healthy for many more reasons other than being alkalizing.
 The ones that made the top of the Dr. Oz list of alkaline foods were: Carrots, Celery, Bananas, Spinach, and Raisins.
-All of these foods that are naturally also good for you.
+All of these foods are naturally also good for you.

 Foods that are higher on the alkaline scale are generally what you should be eating anyway to maintain a healthy weight, strong immune system, and good overall health.
 Replacing sodas and coffee with alkaline water is a healthy way to stay more hydrated and help all the systems of the body run more efficiently.

 For a more comprehensive look on over 1,000 foods that can influence your body’s pH level, read the book The Acid-Alkaline Food Guide – Second Edition by Dr. Susan Brown.
 In the book, she explores the facts and myths about pH levels and diet and also guides the reader to supplements to help the body maintain a healthy pH level.

 Another popular item is the Alkaline Food Chart which is a handy travel-sized chart if you need a quick reference.
-The chart is small and portable at 8 by 8 inches, and laminated, so it’s spill proof.
-Included with the chart are a shopping list and daily menu.
+The chart is small and portable at 8 by 8 inches, and laminated, so it’s spill-proof.
+Included with the chart are a shopping list and a daily menu.